 Once again considering the size of mobile screens, if you’re creating mobile-friendly contact forms for your web pages, you’ll want to make sure users can easily enter in their information.

 Knowing how user hold their phones can help with your overall design.

 Why should you keep this in mind?
 Well positioning your layout in a way that is comfortable for mobile users can help improve their overall user experience.

-If 49% of consumers hold their mobile phones as shown below, you can use this information to create a comfortable mobile design for your website visitors.
+If 49% of consumers hold their mobile phones as shown in the image above, you can use this information to create a comfortable mobile design for your website visitors.

 Conclusion: How to Optimize Your Website for Mobile Devices

 Hopefully after reading this article you have some new ideas on how to optimize your website for mobile devices.